Christ Church Mayfair runs thanks to the service of many people but we are also fortunate to have a wonderful staff team.

 Scott grew up in a Christian home in Northern Ireland and at the age of 13 understood that Jesus had died for him.
 It wasn’t until he left school that he really read the Bible for himself and even longer before he grasped the wonder of God’s grace.

 Since then Scott has had the privilege of sharing that grace with others, through time working for Christ Church Cambridge and then at Oak Hill College.
-Scott has grown to love London, through exploring it with his wife Sharon and is looking forward to showing his son Callum all it has to offer.
+Scott has grown to love London, through exploring it with his wife Sharon and his sons Callum and Noah.
 He loves swimming in the sea, a good novel and any form of cake!
-Scott oversees our student ministry and midweek Home Groups.
+Scott oversees our student ministry.

 Nick grew up in Cambridge city centre as the son of a local vicar.
 Around the age of 18, he began to realise that God’s love really is better than life itself.
 While studying at Loughborough University he got a taste for the joy of sharing Jesus with others.
 Upon leaving university he married Nicole (punching well above his weight), and together they have spent the last 10 years seeking to share Christ in different jobs in Oxford and Plymouth, followed by training for ministry at Oakhill College.